ggsavin/voting-games/project-book/terminology.md

 Because we are also implementing an LSTM, the action $a_t$ selected by the policy $\pi_{\theta}$ depends on both the observation $o_t$ and the hidden state $h_t$.

-We implemented our own following some works in truncated BPTT and CLeanRL, however relying on a framework might have been a better choice.
+We implemented our own following some works using a truncated BPTT {cite}`pleines2023memory` and CLeanRL, however relying on a framework might have been a better choice.

 ```{prf:algorithm} Proximal Policy Optimization w/ Clipped Surrogate
 :label: ppo-alg